 A history of producing exceptional leaders

-There has been and always will be a need for the careful study of accounting, finance, management, management sciences and marketing.
+There has been and always will be a need for the careful study of accounting, finance, management, management sciences, marketing and logistics.
 They’re the building blocks of a successful career.

 But a business education today—one that prepares students for immediate relevance and lasting impact—goes deeper.
 It places these fundamentals into a new and broader context.
 It’s about cultural awareness.
 Challenges to traditional thinking.
 And a mindset that balances ambition and ethics.